 In most cases you don't need to worry about the My Speed field - leave it blank to let Furkot calculate the speed.
 But if your trip is not typical, as many great trips tend to be, you have one more control to make your itinerary more precise.

-Adjusting speed separately for each route is an advanced feature: use the advanced use button under the Plan drawer filter to enable it.
+Adjusting speed separately for each route is an advanced feature: optimize Furkot for Advanced use under the Plan drawer filter to enable it.

 If you think that there is a better route than the one Furkot calculated for you, try the Alternate button.
 Furkot will use an alternative routing engine and, in most cases, it will show you - in gray - another way to travel between stops.
 You can switch to the alternative by clicking it on the map.

 If, after dragging route points, you want to go back to the initial path, use the Reset button.
 The routes that Furkot calculates will be recalculated after removing all interim pass-through points.